Network Engineer Apprenticeship

-- Understands and applies the principles of networking, protocols and associated technologies (specifically this should include the latest published versions of OSI layer model, IP, TCP/IP, routing and switching, WANs, LANs)
+- Understands and applies the principles of networking, protocols and also associated technologies (specifically this should include the latest published versions of OSI layer model, IP, TCP/IP, routing and switching, WANs, LANs)

 - Understands and applies the applied maths required to be a network engineer (e.g. algorithms, data, binary, probability and statistics)